Kaendill/python_data_project/README.md

 ![Optimal Skills For Data Analysts in The Uk](3_Project/image/Optimal skills.png)

-*Scatterplot showing optimal skills for Data Analysts in the Uk*
+*Scatterplot showing optimal skills for Data Analysts in the UK*

 ### Insights
 - `SQL` and `Excel` dominate, appearing in over 40% of data analyst job postings.
 These skills offer strong alignment with employer demands and median salaries near ~$100K, making them essential for aspiring analysts.